bazzat10/GA-warmups/wk01/Tuesday/brain_gym/brain_gym.md

 ### Question One
-> 'Which door would the other guard say leads to paradise?
+> which one leads to death?

 ### Question Two
 > The son of the man looking at the painting